BoiseCodeWorks/student-workbook/src/reflections/wk3/quiz3.md

 ```

 ```
-**5.** When an application runs synchronously, that means it runs top to bottom performing one action at a time.  if an action takes awhile to complete, your code execution will be on hold until the proccess completes and the apllication can continue.
-True or False?
+**5.** When an application runs `synchronously`, that means it runs top to bottom performing one action at a time.  if an action takes awhile to complete, your code execution will be on hold until the process completes and the application can continue. `True` or `False`?
 <!-- enter you answer in the space below -->
 ```

 ```
-**6.** What is the job of the Controller in the MVC?
+**6.** What is the job of the `Controller` in the MVC?
 <!-- enter you answer in the space below -->
 ```

 ```
-**7.** MCV patter, or model vuew controller pattern is an approach that allows you to separate concerns when architectin you application?
-True or False?
+**7.** MCV pattern, or the model view controller pattern is an approach that allows you to separate concerns when building out your application? `True` or `False`?
 <!-- enter you answer in the space below -->
 ```

 ```
-**8.** How would you access the name of the bellow object when writing code?
+**8.** How would you access the `name` of the below object when writing code?
 ```js
 let staff = {
   name: "Tim",